chrishunt/indiestatus/README.md

 # Indie Film Status

+Are you a film shooter?
+AWESOME!
+Find [me on Instagram](http://instagram.com/huntca) and say hello, let's be friends.
+:smiley:

 Developing and scanning film can take a while, but that's ok.
 That's all part of the fun.